Download the full Trip Guide

 From Lukla to Chhukung and then back again, you’ll stay in locally-run lodges and tea houses throughout the trek.
 These are simple but comfortable mountain guesthouses, think twin-share rooms, shared bathrooms, and a communal dining room heated by a yak dung stove in the evenings.

-• Hot showers are available at many stops, especially at lower altitudes (small extra fee may apply)
+- Hot showers may be available at many stops, especially at lower altitudes (small extra fee may apply)

 It’s remote, rugged, and cold, but it’s all part of the adventure.